-With effect AY 2017-2018, SIS will be offering BSc (IS) with 2 majors:
+In AY 2018-2019, SIS will be offering BSc (Information Systems) with 2 majors:

-- REVAMPED Information Systems (IS) major;
+- Information Systems (IS) major

-- NEW Smart-City Management and Technology (SMT) major.
+- Smart-City Management and Technology (SMT) major

 This major equips you with capabilities to develop innovative and value-adding solutions for businesses and society.
 The curriculum offers multiple tracks which enhances the flexibility to create your learning journey.